-Rows of pylons rushed by on Max’s right side, united as a stream of undulating blue light.
-She glanced to her left and eased back slightly on the throttle that she gripped loosely.
+Rows of pylons rushed by on her right side, united as a stream of undulating blue light.
+Max glanced to her left and eased back slightly on the throttle that she gripped loosely.

 “Pace, how’s the scenery back there?”
 She accelerated as they exited their turn.

-“Still no sign of Graystar,” responded a young man’s voice.
+“Still no sign of Vectra,” responded a young man’s voice.

 She grit her teeth slightly. “ –Don’t blink.”
 She scanned the environment around her for a moment and then tapped on a screen.
 “Ji, talk to me.”